Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 OK, but what are the fastest Ironman times?

 Sure, sure, you’re thinking, there’s not an official Ironman world record, but there are still times that everyone knows are the fastest—and isn’t that basically just as good?

-Similarly, but to a much higher degree, the Sub7/Sub8 project modeled itself off the Breaking2 marathon spectacle and answered the question of just how fast a man and a woman could go if you allowed a whole team to back them.
+The Sub7/Sub8 project modeled itself off the Breaking2 marathon spectacle and answered the question of just how fast a man and a woman could go if you allowed a whole team to back them.
 Does that then meet the standards of a record?
 (No. The answer is no.)